Deven Marrero: Long Island Ducks

 On April 20, 2022, Marrero signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 50 games he hit .238/.330/.300 with 1 home run, 21 RBIs and 5 stolen bases.

 New York Mets

 On June 25, 2022, Marrero signed a minor league deal with the New York Mets.
-He had his contract selected on August 15, 2022.
-He was designated for assignment on August 19, 2022.
-He had his contract selected again on September 1, 2022.
-He was once again designated for assignment by the Mets on September 12.
+He had his contract selected to the major league roster on August 15.
+Marrero was designated for assignment on August 19, following the waiver claim of Yolmer Sánchez.
+He cleared waivers and was sent outright to the Triple–A Syracuse Mets on August 21.
+Marrero had his contract selected again on September 1, as part of the team's September call–ups.
+He went hitless in six at–bats across five games for the Mets, and was designated for assignment again on September 12 after Luis Guillorme was activated off of the injured list.
+He again cleared waivers and was sent outright to Triple–A on September 16.
+Marrero elected free agency following the season on October 9.

+Broadcasting

+In 2024, Marrero became one of the rotating studio analysts for Red Sox games on New England Sports Network.

 Personal life

 Deven Marrero is the cousin of professional baseball players Chris Marrero and Christian Marrero.